-Athena SWAN at LIT
+Athena SWAN at TUS Midwest

 Professor Cunnane added, “We adopted the Athena SWAN Charter as a guide to driving its principles deep within the organisation and bring about change.
 We welcome Athena SWAN’s endorsement of our submission which focused on striving for a culture that is conducive to equality, diversity and inclusion.”

 In September 2021, a Gender Equality Action Plan Progress Report was developed.
 This report highlights the extent to which TUS Midwest is achieving our ambitious action plan as well as areas where concerted action is needed.
 In publishing our Progress Report, TUS Midwest's Vice President for Equality, Diversity and Inclusion, Marian Duggan, said "I thank all involved in progressing each action in our Gender Equality Action Plan, as progress is not dependent on a few, but many across the Institute."